Tirzepatide monograph · Evidence review

 The honest bottom line

 Most Zepbound side effects are gastrointestinal, dose-dependent, and concentrated during dose increases: nausea (about 25-29%), diarrhea (19-23%), constipation (11-17%), and vomiting (8-13%) lead the list, with everything else under roughly 10%1.
 For the large majority these are mild to moderate and ease with time and a patient dose ladder7.
 The serious warnings — thyroid C-cell tumors (animal data), pancreatitis, gallbladder disease, and hypoglycemia when combined with other diabetes drugs — are rarer but real, and they are why this is a monitored prescription medicine1.
+A newer, still-emerging question is whether GLP-1 drugs raise the risk of NAION, a rare optic-nerve stroke — a signal so far strongest for semaglutide and not on the tirzepatide label; we lay out exactly what the evidence does and doesn't show in tirzepatide and vision loss (NAION).
 Used the way it is labeled, with a clinician watching the dose, the profile is a manageable tradeoff for substantial, evidence-backed weight loss.
+One common lifestyle question that touches these warnings — additive nausea, hypoglycemia, and pancreatitis risk — is whether you can drink; see Zepbound and alcohol for the honest answer.
+For how this side-effect profile matches what users actually report, see Zepbound reviews: what real users (and the trials) report.
 To weigh your options for getting it, start with our best tirzepatide overview.

 Frequently asked questions